 You’ve heard it before: you are what you eat.
 Stock up on the foods below to maximize your brain power and minimize mental fatigue and fog.

-- Blueberries – You can think of these little blue spheres as “brainberries.”
-They are rich in polyphenols, especially anthocyanins, that reduce stress and inflammation in brain tissue, and actually improve neuronal communication and memory.
+- Blueberries.
+You can think of these little blue spheres as “brain berries.”
+They are rich in polyphenols, especially anthocyanins, that reduce stress and inflammation in brain tissue and actually improve neuronal communication and memory.
 Enjoy these fresh or frozen, and pair them with one of the nuts or seeds below for even more benefit.

-- Fatty Fish - Fatty fish like salmon and sardines are two of the richest low-mercury seafood sources of omega-3 fatty acids.
-Omega-3 fats play a dynamic role in lowering inflammation, vascular disease and brain health.
+- Fatty Fish.
+Fatty fish like salmon and sardines are two of the richest low-mercury seafood sources of omega-3 fatty acids.
+Omega-3 fats play a dynamic role in lowering inflammation, vascular disease, and brain health.
 Low omega-3 intake is even associated with learning deficits and depression.
 Other seafood such as oysters, clams, and mussels are also helpful due to their magnesium and zinc content – both essential for brain health.
 Include at least 3 servings of fatty fish per week.

-- Eggs – egg yolks contain very high amounts of memory-improving and DNA-protecting choline, as well as zinc, omega-3 fats, and more.
+- Eggs. egg yolks contain very high amounts of memory-improving and DNA-protecting choline, as well as zinc, omega-3 fats, and more.
 Choose pastured eggs which are typically richer in omega-3 fats.
-Enjoy whole eggs boiled, scrambled, or fried, and paired with leafy greens, avocado and legumes for a brain-healthy meal.
+Enjoy whole eggs boiled, scrambled, or fried, and paired with leafy greens, avocado, and legumes for a brain-healthy meal.

-- Dark-leafy greens – These vegetables are some of the most potent health-promoting and disease-preventing vegetables available.
+- Dark-leafy greens.
+These vegetables are some of the most potent health-promoting and disease-preventing vegetables available.
 They are rich in vitamin E, folate, zinc, fiber, beta-carotene, kaempferol, and lutein – nutrients and phytochemicals associated with improved cognitive function and brain health.
 Enjoy at least 1-½ servings of kale, spinach, collard greens, Swiss chard, and/or turnip greens regularly for improved memory and reduced cognitive decline.

-- Dark Chocolate – this food is loved by many and for good reason!
-High cocoa content from the cacao bean is rich in flavonoids, a type of phytochemical, that helps to improve mood, and reduce inflammation, memory loss and stroke risk.
+- Dark Chocolate.
+This food is loved by many and for good reason!
+High cocoa content from the cacao bean is rich in flavonoids, a type of phytochemical, that helps to improve mood and reduce inflammation, memory loss, and stroke risk.
 It’s also rich in blood-building iron and nerve-calming magnesium.
 Enjoy 1 oz. very dark chocolate a few times a week, keeping the added sugars as low as possible.

-- Hemp seeds – These little seeds are nutritional powerhouses for the brain – rich in magnesium, omega-3 fatty acids, iron, potassium, zinc and more.
+- Hemp seeds.
+These little seeds are nutritional powerhouses for the brain – rich in magnesium, omega-3 fatty acids, iron, potassium, zinc, and more.
 A common seed portion of 30g (2 tablespoons), provides 55% of your daily magnesium goal.
-Add hemp seeds to your smoothies, salads, soups, stir-fries and homemade baked goods.
+Add hemp seeds to your smoothies, salads, soups, stir-fries, and homemade baked goods.

-The foods listed above are commonly consumed in a Mediterranean diet which exhibit anti-inflammatory properties.
-This dietary pattern, in addition to other documented healthy lifestyle practices such as daily exercise, sleep quality and quantity, stress management and smoking avoidance, are often linked to protection from cognitive decline and neurodegenerative diseases like Alzheimer’s and dementia.
+The foods listed above are commonly consumed in a Mediterranean diet which exhibits anti-inflammatory properties.
+This dietary pattern, in addition to other documented healthy lifestyle practices such as daily exercise, sleep quality and quantity, stress management, and smoking avoidance, are often linked to protection from cognitive decline and neurodegenerative diseases like Alzheimer’s and dementia.
 Enjoy these and other nutrient-rich foods daily to protect your health and vitality.